synesteesia/pathAlgorithms/documentation/implementationDocument.md

 [IO](https://github.com/synesteesia/pathAlgorithms/tree/master/pathAlgorithms/src/main/java/pathalgorithms/IO)

-Contains the user text interface, parser for map files and a class to calculate some of the results.
+Contains the user text interface, parser for map files and PerformanceStats class to calculate some of the results.

+The UI class is the class taking all the direct input and sending it to other classes.
+The parser class is used to process .map files into a grid data structures, so they can be ran through the pathfinding algorithms.
+While running the pathfinding algorithms, some data is stored and then used by PerformanceStats class to calculate some of the results.
+Each algorithm prints their results through the UI class.

 ## Implemented algorithms